Depeche Mode

 Many Faces Of DM

-New - LP - VYN015
+New - Vinyl - VYN015

 Sealed 2018 2LP Gatefold, 180gm White Vinyl.
 "The Many Faces Of Depeche Mode" Explores A Different Side, Including Collaborations, Side Projects, Influences, Plus A Revision Of Their Fantastic Catalog.
 With Fantastic Artwork And Remastered Sound, The Many Faces Of Depeche Mode Is The Ultima Addition To The Many Faces Collection, And Also Remember That The Album Is Not Available On Streaming Platforms!